SamihaShahid/NEIVA/README.md

 ### Welcome to NEIVA inventory!

 NEIVA is a biomass burning emissions inventory.
 It consists of data files, database design codes and tools.
-We recommend emission factor (EF) along with relevant property data for atmospheric modeling.
+We recommend emission factor (EF) and provide relevant property data for atmospheric modeling.
 Moreover, the chemical compounds are mapped to model surrogates to facilitate model application.
-We also provide a program to incorporate new data in future.
-The program is compatible to incorporate new data and it requires minimum modification from a user.
+We have also provided programs for automated data scans, data integration and calculation.
+These programs can incorporate new data.
+Minimum human review is required in this process.

 ## Downloading NEIVA